bobaekang/icjia-r-workshop/slides/module2_slides1.md

 ========================================================
-Multiple elements can be accessed
+* Multiple elements can be accessed, using *a vector of indices*
-* Using a vector of indices:

 ```r